hzhang17/ANLY502-Project/README.md

-* Since the XBG regressor model involves time series analysis, it would be useful to have decomposition plots of closing price on hand.
+* Since the XGB regressor model involves time series analysis, it would be useful to have decomposition plots of closing price on hand.
 As we can see in Figure 4, there is a downward trend of stock price of BMW.
 Also, we can see a clear seasonality of closing price, which indicates that our XGB regressor model might be accurate.

 ![Figure 4](https://github.com/hzhang17/ANLY502-Project/blob/master/Images/Figure4.png)